-Iridium handheld telephones are capable of delivering high-quality voice, facsimile, and data services anywhere on Earth.
+Iridium Products include telephones that are capable of delivering high-quality voice, facsimile, and data services anywhere on Earth.
 Iridium single-mode handsets are designed to provide satellite communications around the world through the Iridium constellation.

 Thanks to a standard RS232 or USB interface port built into each IRIDIUM handset, data and facsimile transmissions are also possible.
 The former Iridium provided phones from two vendors, Kyocera and Motorola.